Transfer News: Ayman Ben Mohamed: Le Havre sign Tunisian defender | Goal.com

 Ayman Ben Mohamed: Le Havre sign Tunisian defender

-Ayman Ben Mohamed has joined French Ligue 2 side Le Havre as a free agent after leaving Tunisia giants Esperance.
+Ayman Ben Mohamed has joined French Ligue 2 side Le Havre as a free agent after leaving Tunisian giants Esperance.

 The 24-year-old penned a three-year deal with the Dean Club following the expiry of his contract in June.